 Explore the hidden corners of Montmartre

 With beautiful scenery, a bustle of cultures and plenty of things to see and do, it’s little wonder that Montmartre is a huge tourist draw.
 But beyond the parish’s famous Sacré-Cœur church and bohemian scene, there’s an area that few tourists know.
-Take a step back in time from Rue du Mont Cenis and tour the winding streets, untamed gardens and follies which inspired the 19th-century impressionist art movement.
+Take a step back in time from Rue du Mont Cenis and tour the winding streets, untamed gardens and follies of secret Paris which inspired the 19th-century impressionist art movement.

 The oldest building in the district, the 17th-century Maison du Bel Air, holds the lesser-known Musée de Montmartre and gardens, a celebration of artists who worked in the area including Renoir, Steinlen and Utrillo.